open5e/open5e/source/monsters/tome-of-beasts/S/spiders/ghostwalk-spider.rst

 **Challenge** 9 (5,000 XP)

-**Ghostwalk.** As a bonus action, the ghostwalk spider becomes invisible and intangible.
+**Ghostwalk.** As a bonus action, the ghostwalk spider becomes :ref:`srd:invisible` and intangible.
 Attacking doesn’t end this invisibility.
 While invisible, the ghostwalk spider has advantage on Dexterity (Stealth) checks and gains the following: